 In the process of looking for events associated with the replication of yeast DNA, Bell identified a complex of six proteins, called the origin recognition complex (ORC), that bind to specific regions on the yeast chromosome when replication begins.
 These DNA sequences are called origins of replication.
 Although he was not looking for this protein complex, it had long been sought and he immediately recognized its importance.
 He succeeded, where others had failed, because he put into the reaction mixture certain chemicals others hadn't thought to add.

 Identifying ORC allowed Bell and others to understand how the components of the complex work and how other proteins act with them at the onset of DNA replication.
 But many fundamental questions about DNA replication remain under investigation.
 Bell's Massachusetts Institute of Technology laboratory is examining, for example, how the MCM complex, an enzyme that unwinds the DNA helix before replication occurs, is recruited to the start sites of replication.
 His lab is also studying how the activation of the MCM complex is triggered at just the right time.
 Another mystery is how the cells in higher eukaryotes, such as humans, begin replication, because they lack the distinct origins of replication that yeast have.

 Bell says he is still as excited about uncovering the mysteries of DNA replication as he was in his first biochemistry class.
-"I tell people when they come to my laboratory that their work could end up in a basic biology textbook because so much about DNA replication in higher organisms is unknown," says Bell, who co-edited the widely used textbook Molecular Biology of the Gene.
+"I tell people when they come to my laboratory that their work could end up in a basic biology textbook because so much about DNA replication in higher organisms is unknown," says Bell, who co-authored the widely used textbook Molecular Biology of the Gene.
 "So much more about replication still needs to be learned."